codice/acdebugger/README.md

 The stack will also show a break line (` ----------------------------------------------------------`) whenever a `doPrivileged()` block is detected.
 This means that everything after the block is ignored by the security manager.

-After having provided information about the current failure, possible options or solutions will be dumped in a similar fashion.
+After having provided information about the current failure, possible options or solutions will be printed out in a similar fashion.
 Additional information will be provided to indicate what needs to be done.
 For example the `Granting permissions to bundles:` section will list a set of bundles that are given the missing permission(s).
 The `Extending privileges at:` section is used to indicate lines in the code where one can introduce a `doPrivileged()` block to solve the issue at hand.
 The stack that will follow will show how it would appear if the option were implemented.
 There should no longer be any failure; thus, no `-->` will be seen.

 The final section will list a summary of all possible solutions.
 Usually, these are sorted in order of priority but it is still up to the developer to assess which one is better suited in the current context.
 In the example above, there were 2 solutions.
-This section is the only one that will be printed out on the console when the `-dump` option is not specified.
+This section is the only one that will be printed out on the console when the `--debug` option is not specified.

 Here is an example when an acceptable failure is detected:
 ```